RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_1_Notes.md

 - No longer need to upgrade or downgrade physically.
 - Use an elastic model and pay for what they need.

+# Introduction to network communication

+Data packet: a basic unit of information that travels from one device to another within a network.
+- Header: IP address /  MAC address / Protocol Number
+- Body: Message
+- Footer: Signature

+Bandwidth: The amount of data a device receives every second
+Speed: The rate at which data packets are recieved or downloaded

+If either bandwidth or speed are irregular, it can be the sign of an attack.

+Packet Sniffing: The practice of capturing and inspecting data packets across a network.

+Data is sent through a network in the form of data packets.